papadanku/RealityDocs/docs/source/community/mapping/lightmapping/page8.rst

    :width: 750px
    :height: 406px

 For the Wire Fence series, which are not overgrowth objects but statics with transparent materials, the process is more or less the same but with a few differences.
-The biggest difference is that because its not an Overgrowth object, it already has the back faces for the transparent materials so we don't need to clone and flip the transparent faces like we needed to do for the OG Objects.
+The biggest difference is that because its not an Overgrowth object, it already has the back faces for the transparent materials so we do not need to clone and flip the transparent faces like we needed to do for the OG Objects.

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000102.jpg
    :width: 750px